-In January 2011, Korea Line Corporation ("KLC") filed for receivership, which is reorganization under South Korean bankruptcy law.
+In January 2011, KLC filed for receivership, which is reorganization under South Korean bankruptcy law.
 Navios Holdings has reviewed the matter, as five vessels of its core fleet were chartered out to KLC.
 The contracts for these vessels have been terminated and the vessels have been rechartered to third parties for variable charter periods.
 The Company has filed claims for all unpaid amounts by KLC in respect of the employment of the five vessels in the KLC corporate rehabilitation proceedings.
+As of December 31, 2013 the Company has received payment in full for all its claims against KLC partly in cash and partly in shares.